The Human Flourishing Mandate

 10 cents of every dollar JIL Sovereign earns goes to charity.
 Hard-coded in the software.

 Most companies promise to give back.
 We wrote it into the protocol.
-Every time JIL Sovereign Technologies books a profit, the system automatically peels off 10 percent and routes it to charitable vaults in five countries.
+Every time JIL Sovereign Technologies books a profit, the system automatically peels off 10 percent and donates it to Global Hands, Inc. (a US 501(c)(3) public charity, EIN 92-1444754).
+Global Hands runs every prospective recipient through Attestyx pre-clearance and disburses to verified-clean organizations across five operational jurisdictions: the US, UAE, Singapore, Brazil, and Europe.
 The board cannot reverse it.
 Future management cannot reverse it.
 The math is the law.

 In plain English